 -Standard Engines take up 6 slots in your Center Torso. eXtraLight Engines take up 12 slots (6 in CT and 3 each in your side torsos), but XL Engines weigh almost half of a Standard Engine.
 So, you save weight, but lose space.. and the fact that XL engines protrude into your Side Torsos means you can "die" from losing your Left or Right Torso.

--Heat sinks mounted in your legs are more effective if you stand in water.
+-Single heat sinks mounted in your legs are slightly more effective if you stand in water.

 -Speaking of heat, the background temperature of Maps will affect your Mechs ability to dissipate heat.
 Caustic Valley is hot and you're Mech will run hotter, especially in if you're in the crater of a smoldering volcano (kind of a "duh" thing, if you think about it).